Origin and History

 Regimental Flag: Pale straw field, within a palm wreath a mailed arm issuing from a cloud holding a drawn sword with the inscription VICTORIA.
 Scroll above reads SI DEUS PRO NOBIS QUI CONTRA NOS.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of User:Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 This article incorporates texts from the following books which are now in the public domain:

 - Wissel, Friedrich v. and Georg von Wissel: Geschichte der Errichtung sämmtlicher Chur-Braunschweig-Lüneburgischen Truppen, sammt ihren Fahnen, Standarten und Pauken-Devisen ..., Zelle, 1786, pp. 369-395

 Biles, Bill: The Hanoverian Army in the 18th Century, Seven Years War Association Journal Vol. VI No. 3